markgray/Refurbs/README.md

 # Refurbs
-This is going to be a repository for ancient android samples and demos that I have converted to kotlin and modern api's.
+This is going to be a repository for ancient android samples and demos that I have converted to kotlin.